SeanKitaka/TwentyOneDays/CW/Coursework.md

 sizes and resolutions.

 ![img.png](img.png)

+To be a successful application, I would have to have a list of features that need to be implemented:

+- Basic authentication where a user can enter a name email, username and password and after registering, are able to login with that information.
+- A Habit system, a user is able to choose a specific habit that they want to record and the settings around when they want to be reminded about it.

+There are more aspirational features that I would want to implement that would extend upon the features mentioned prior:

+- a Social system that allows users to search to see if their friends are using the application and then add them, this will allow them to see their friends and if they are keeping on top of their habits.

 3. Application Implementation
    a.
 Examination of the basic functionalities implemented in the application, such as user authentication and personalized elements (timetable for the UoR Student app or levels for a game).
 Full-screen screen- shots should be provided to demonstrate the technical implementation of these features, facilitating review by displaying the code and its